 So you took the plunge and bought a house, with a mortgage to match.
 You may be wondering if you need life insurance to cover the mortgage in case something happens to you before it’s paid off.
 Without life insurance, your estate will be liable for any outstanding home debt you leave behind.
 Unless your spouse is loaded, your family would face a sizable financial burden.
-One way of preventing that outcome is with dedicated Mortgage Protection Life Insurance.
-Here’s how it works:
+One way of preventing that outcome is with dedicated Mortgage protection life insurance.
+Here’s how it works.

 Find out now: How much life insurance do I need?

-Mortgage Life Insurance Basics
+Downsides of Mortgage Life Insurance

 Mortgage Life Insurance vs. Term Life Insurance